SumoLogic/terraform-provider-sumologic/website/docs/r/monitors.html.markdown

 The following arguments are supported:

-- `type` - (Optional) Type of the object model.
-Valid values:
+- `type` - (Optional) The type of object model.
+Valid value:
   - `MonitorsLibraryMonitor`
-- `name` - (Required) Name of monitor.
-Name should be a valid alphanumeric value.
+- `name` - (Required) The name of the monitor.
+The name must be alphanumeric.
-- `description` - (Required) Description of the monitor.
+- `description` - (Required) The description of the monitor.
 - `is_disabled` - (Optional) Whether or not the monitor is disabled.
-Disabled monitors will not run, and will not generate or send notifications.
+Disabled monitors will not run and will not generate or send notifications.
 - `parent_id` - (Optional) The ID of the Monitor Folder that contains this monitor.
 Defaults to the root folder.
-- `content_type` - (Optional) Type of the content object.
-Valid values:
+- `content_type` - (Optional) The type of the content object.
+Valid value:
   - `Monitor`
 - `monitor_type` - (Required) The type of monitor.
 Valid values:
   - `Logs`: A logs query monitor.